Should I Take a Gap Year? The Impact It Has on Your Money

 Reduce Credit Card Spending

 Credit card debt has a way of snowballing and getting very expensive.
-With credit card interest rates around 17%, owing money on your plastic can be a dangerous thing.
+With credit card interest rates at 24.62% as of mid June 2024, owing money on your plastic can be an expensive thing.
 Aim to only use your credit card for purchases you can afford to pay off right away.
 That way, you can use any cash-back and travel-point bonuses to help fund your gap year without carrying a balance.
 It’s wise to focus on managing your money in a way that doesn’t require relying on a credit card.

 Consolidate Credit Card Debt

 For instance, you might find a balance-transfer card that offers breathing room thanks to an introductory, interest-free period.
 Or perhaps you would do better with a credit card consolidation loan that lets you pay off the debt and then pay back the funds at a lower interest rate.
-If you need guidance, consider talking with a debt counselor at the non-profit NFCC (National Foundation for Credit Counseling).
+If you need guidance, consider talking with a debt counselor at the non-profit National Foundation for Credit Counseling (NFCC).

 Cook at Home